mgatelabs/LunarDebris-Core/README.md

 For example, say you want to send a message to another user you've never communicated with before.
 You would either need to meet them in person to exchange private details or find their publicly disclosed details.
 Since this contact posted a QR/file code on a webpage, you are able to import their details into your local mail client.
 Writing them a message will not be very different, but before sending, you need to specify the identity level you wish to disclose.
 Because you want two way communication with them, you will provide the HMAC verification, disclose your identity/connection/public key in the encrypted message.
 Once the client confirms sending the message, its content will be package and made ready for sending.
 The envelope file will be posted to the remote server which will place it in the correct box.

-- The message system is being designed to work in different modes that offer different level of security.
+- The message system is being designed to work in different modes that offer various levels of security.
-- There are various ways clients could send messages.
-Each option handles different security concerns.

 **Open mailbox:**
-You would post details, such as a QR code with your connection details, display name and public key.
+You would post online/print a QR code with your connection details, display name and public key.
 This would be preferred for mail messages that are not sensitive, but you still want a layer of protection.
 Clients who send messages can also disclose their return details for two way communication to start.

 - Spam messages, as with current e-mail
 - General/Public communication

 **Private mailbox:**
-This would entail you setting up a mail box with different public/private keys from the **open** connection.
-The connection details would not be posted to the public.
-At this point you would need to physically transfer connection details to clients you wish to send and receive messages from.
+This would entail you setting up a mail box with different public/private keys from any other connection.
+The connection details would not be posted to the public and you would need to transfer them securly.

 - Business partners
-- Agents
 - Family members

 Format Specifications